 - Test competitors’ solutions.
 (You can test competitors’ solutions with the target group to gain insights on what could be changed or improved in your product.)

-At UX studio, we’ve helped over 250 companies across various industries do user experience research and make data-driven business decisions.
+As a top ui/ux design agency, we’ve helped over 250 companies across various industries do user experience research and make data-driven business decisions.
 If you, too, need help running usability testing, contact us.
 We offer various usability testing services for websites, mobile, and web platforms and we are ready to help you with any challenges.